Central Pacific Hurricane Center: Area of responsibility

 The CPHC's area of responsibility is the Central Pacific (CP) region, which is an administrative region, not a meteorological one.
 It is not a tropical cyclone basin (a distinct area where cyclones form), but is still often referred to as the Central Pacific basin or Central North Pacific basin.
 The western edge of the area of responsibility, 180°W, is formally the antimeridian, though this coincides with the International Date Line for tropical latitudes, and thus these are often conflated.
 Meteorologically, this region covers the western part of the Eastern Pacific basin and the eastern part of the Western Pacific basin, though administratively the National Hurricane Center is responsible for the Eastern Pacific basin east of 140°W, and thus the Eastern Pacific region (EP) typically refers to region east of 140°W, not the whole meteorological basin.
 The region east of 140°W was formerly the responsibility of the Eastern Pacific Hurricane Center; like the CPHC, it took responsibility in 1970, but it is now folded into the NHC.

 In this area, the hurricane season lasts from June 1 through November 30.
 Practically, storms may form in the Eastern Pacific region (east or west of 140°W) and move west, possibly affecting Hawaii, or in the Western Pacific basin and move west, possibly affecting Asia.
 Smaller islands may also be affected, though this region is otherwise very sparsely populated.

-Hurricane naming system

-The Central Pacific Hurricane Center uses traditional Hawaiian names for hurricanes that form within its regional sphere of jurisdiction.
-It has formed four lists of names to choose from.
-As soon as all the names are exhausted from the first list, it moves on to the second, then third, then fourth, then back to the first and so on.
-Unlike the name list in the Atlantic and Eastern Pacific, the names do not start at "A" every year.
-Four names have been retired, Iwa of 1982, Iniki of 1992, Paka of 1997 and Ioke of 2006.
-They were replaced by Io (which was later changed to Iona), Iolana, Pama and Iopa respectively.
-The next name to be used from the list is 'Hone'.